McQbis/BookScanner/README.md

 python manage.py createsuperuser
 ```

 Follow the prompts to enter a username, email, and password.
-Run another commands:
+Run other commands:

 ```bash
 python manage.py migrate